neocotic/moan/README.md

 Now you can use the `moan` command *anywhere!*

-You'll need to have at least [Node.js](https://nodejs.org) v4 installed.
+You'll need to have at least [Node.js](https://nodejs.org) v4 or later installed.

 ## Usage